 The Sundance Film Festival has long celebrated unique directorial voices such as Benh Zeitlin (Beasts of the Southern Wild), Ryan Coogler (Fruitvale Station) and Ava DuVernay (Middle of Nowhere).
-But never has a filmmaker rocketed out of Park City the way Nate Parker just has with his slave-revolt epic, The Birth of a Nation
+But never has a filmmaker rocketed out of Park City the way Nate Parker just has with his slave-revolt epic, The Birth of a Nation.

 The reported $10 million film about the 1831 rebellion led by Nat Turner not only won the Sundance Grand Jury Prize and the Audience Award — it also scored the biggest distribution deal in festival history with Fox Searchlight paying $17.5 million for worldwide rights.